Who are adult care home workers?

 How to register

-There are three ways to register before registration becomes mandatory for adult care home workers from October 2022.
+There are several ways to register before registration becomes mandatory for adult care home workers from October 2022.

 1. Register with a qualification